naturalis/cl-provision/staging/README.md

 ```

-- Now run the topology converter with it:
+- Now run the topology converter with it (with the -c option an oob-mgmt network/server/bridge is automatically built):
 ```bash
 ./topology_converter.py -s 25000 -p libvirt /home/bla/naturalis.dot -c
 ```